Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check over the returned recipes to make sure all appropriate recipes are shown.

 #### Document Result(s):
-1. If any **Lazy Favorite** recipes are not shown or non **Lazy Favorite** recipes are shown, record:
+1. If any lazy favorite recipes are not shown or non lazy favorite recipes are shown, record:
-    + Any **Lazy Favorite** recipes that are missing, incorrect recipes that showed up, and a brief description of the problem.
+    + Any lazy favorite recipes that are missing, incorrect recipes that showed up, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: